 When you perform bodyweight exercises, you typically work your body as a unit.
-The muscle work together in synergy to perform the movement.
+The muscle works together in synergy to perform the movement.

-Compare this to isolation exercises in body building.
+Compare this to isolation exercises in bodybuilding.
 For example, when you perform seated bicep curls on a machine.
-The only muscle you are working is the bicep.
-The complimentary bodyweight exercise, the chin up, works the bicep, back muscles, abs, low back and more.
+The only muscle you are working on is the bicep.
+The complimentary bodyweight exercise, the chin up, works the bicep, back muscles, abs, low back, and more.